rticommunity/rticonnextdds-usecases-medical/MedicalDevices/README.txt

 The platform you choose will be the combination of your processor, OS, and compiler version.
 Right now this example only supports i86Linux2.6gcc4.5.5

-For Java developers, an Eclipse project is located in the src\HMI directory.
+For Java developers, an Eclipse project is located in the src\HMI directory, and another project located in the src\BedsideSupervisor directory.
 To build in Eclipse, you must follow these steps:
 	- Ensure a C++ preprocessor is in your path.
 	- Ensure the NDDSHOME environment variable is set to the directory where you installed RTI Connext DDS.
-	- Import the HMI project into Eclipse
+	- Import the HMI and the BedsideSupervisor projects into Eclipse
-	- Right-click on the build.xml file, and select Run As | Ant Build.
+	- Right-click on the build.xml files, and select Run As | Ant Build.
 This will call the code generator to generate code from the .idl files.
-	- Edit the run configuration to ensure that the PATH environment variable includes this directory: NDDSHOME/lib/<your architecture>jdk
+	- Edit the run configuration to ensure that the PATH environment variable includes this directory:
+              NDDSHOME/lib/<target architecture you have installed>

 Run the Example
 ---------------